Title: Carrot disclosure: Forgejo

 of vulnerabilities (adding to the one I got from looking at

-[gitea](https://about.gitea.com/) at some point in the past), and chain them to
+[gitea](https://about.gitea.com/) at some point in the past), and chain some of

-obtain a full-blown RCE, some secrets leaks, a bunch of persistent account
+them to obtain a full-blown RCE, some secrets leaks, a bunch of persistent

 Fortunately (or unfortunately depending who you're asking), the RCE relies on